jimoh-sodiq/VuePatterns/docs/components/countdown.md

 # A Countdown Component

-This page Show an Example of a Countdown component.
+This page shows an example of a Countdown component.

 ## First Pattern